Fisher Investments Review 2023

 If you want to choose all of your trades and feel confident enough in your abilities and knowledge to choose them for yourself, you probably don’t need Fisher.

 >>>Read more: Buy and Hold vs. Active Trading

 Choosing a money management firm, especially when you’re talking about investing hundreds of thousands of dollars, is a huge commitment.

 If you’re thinking Fisher Investments is right for you, request an appointment to talk with a representative.
 Then, they can help you set up your account and get started.

 Is Fisher Investments a Fiduciary?

-If you have a high net worth and want a custom, actively managed portfolio, Fisher Investments is an excellent choice.
-The fees are similar to working with many financial advisors, but you also get the investing experience of Fisher Investments' team as a client.
+If you have a high net worth and want a custom, actively managed portfolio, Fisher Investments may be a good choice.
+The fees are similar to working with many financial advisors and you’ll be able to handle most of your financial needs in one place.